Chaitalykundu/Core-Subject/Snowflake/02-Snowflake-Architecture/01-Traditional-Data-Warehouse-Architecture.md

 - each node has its own private memory

-- Single point of failure
+- Single point of failure as it has only one disk

 - Can't scale beyond one point